 Backtrace has solved the pain of configuring your debug environments by generating human readable callstacks with automatic symbolication.
 Your development teams integrate your build system with Backtrace so symbols are collected automatically from wherever the team currently stores the information.
 Backtrace also provides support for Symbol Servers, which allows the system to automatically retrieve symbols from wherever they might be stored, without needing to know details about product names or release versions.

 Simplistic callstack grouping algorithms are often too coarse-grained or fine-grained to accurately group and deduplicate bugs.
 Backtrace uses four different algorithms in our heuristic matching which are constantly learning as we get feedback for commonly used libraries.
-The Backtrace system deduplicates crashes based on rules that have been extrapolated from hundreds of millions of crashes across complex real-world applications.
+The Backtrace system deduplicates exceptions based on rules that have been extrapolated from hundreds of millions of exceptions and crashes across complex real-world applications.

 3. Attach files such as log files or minidumps to provide greater context